Yakama, Lummi tribal leaders call for removal of three lower Columbia River dams

 The lower Columbia River dams inundated many usual and accustomed fishing sites of the Confederated Tribes and Bands of the Yakama Nation, and led to the decline of salmon, lamprey and other traditional foods.

 “The tribe never consented to the construction of the lower Columbia River dams,” Goudy said.
-“On behalf of the Yakama Nation and those things that cannot speak for themselves, I call on the United States to reject the doctrine of Christian discovery and immediately remove the Bonnevelle Dam, Dalles Dam and John Day Dam.”
+“On behalf of the Yakama Nation and those things that cannot speak for themselves, I call on the United States to reject the doctrine of Christian discovery and immediately remove the Bonneville Dam, Dalles Dam and John Day Dam.”

 Julius said the Lummi Nation stands with Yakama in calling for the removal of the dams.
 Tribes throughout the region are in a constant battle to defend their way of life, Julius said.
 “Whether defeating coal ports, opposing increased vessel traffic on the Salish Sea, repairing culverts or removing invasive Atlantic salmon, to leave to future generations a lifeway promised to our ancestors 164 years ago,” he said.